 Flight to Cairns: Welcome to the tropics!
 You are met at the airport by our staff and transferred to your accommodation in the town’s restaurant and shopping district.
 (Arrive between 1pm and 4pm)

-Orientation and Games: As a group you walk to the Esplanade where you have an orientation and time to swim in the giant lagoon.
+Orientation and Games: At the famous Cairns Esplanade you have an orientation and time to swim in the giant lagoon.
 Afterwards you do some get-to-know-you activities facilitated by your guides.

-10-Pin Bowling: This evening you have a group dinner in town and a fun game of 10-pin bowling as an evening activity!
+10-Pin Bowling: This evening you have a group welcome dinner and a fun game of 10-pin bowling as an evening activity!

 Meals Included: Dinner